Mwiche96/OhMyGrid/docs/tools.md

     * Unusual tagging patterns or mapping anomalies
     * Inactive areas with aging or outdated grid data

     Hashtag based tracking also enables performance monitoring and campaign evaluation across time and geography.
+All this statistical data, along with the osmose issues, is used to calculate a health score for the electrical grid.

 7. **Integration and Interoperability Tests**